 Embrace social media

-The number of social media users continues to skyrocket.
-In fact, during the coronavirus pandemic, more and more consumers turned to online shopping for everything from toilet paper to clothing to gifts.
+The number of social media users continues to skyrocket, especially during the pandemic when getting connected was crucial.
+More and more consumers turned to online shopping for everything from toilet paper to clothing to gifts.
 If social media isn’t part of your marketing strategy, now is the time to actively pay attention to your accounts.

 Valuable content is key.
 A popular way to get your content in front of the right audience is hosting articles of interest to your key demographic on a blog.
 You can then link to specific articles in your social media posts.
 You can also link blog posts in a newsletter or email campaign.